Glycemic Index of Flaxseeds

 Because of their particular nutritional qualities, flax seeds can help in weight loss.
 They are not a miraculous element, but they do have legitimate advantages.
 Instead of replacing a good diet and fitness regimen, flax seeds perform best as a supplement.
 In moderation, flax seeds are harmless for the majority of people.
 But before ingesting flax seeds to reduce weight, there are a few things to consider.

-Read More: Glycemic Index of Beetroot or Chukandar
+Read More: Glycemic Index of Tamarind

 Avoid eating unripe or raw flax seeds.
 In addition to causing indigestion, they could also contain harmful substances.